Salamek/hocr-translate/README.md

 # hocr-translate

-hocr-translate is simple tool written in Python used to translate hocr files to different languages using Google Translate API it can also generate translate pretty HTML page using Bootstrap template just set -o to file with .html extension
+hocr-translate is simple tool written in Python used to translate hocr files to different languages using Google Translate API it can also generate translated pretty HTML page using Bootstrap template just set -o to file with .html extension

 ## Install